s0md3v/huepy/README.md

 info, que, run, bad, good
 ```

-**Note:** Windows does not support ANSI escape sequences so the colors will not be printed in command prompt.
+**Note:** Windows versions below windows 10 do not support ANSI escape sequences so the colors will not be printed in command prompt.

 ### Contribution

-The only thing I think **Hue** needs is windows support which I can't add atm because I have no windows machine and made since people were asking for it so its a quick one.
+The only thing I think **Hue** needs is better windows compatibility.
 So if you can start a pull request for windows support that would be great.
 Additional colors and labels will be appreciated too.